Conference 2025

 Statement on the “Hirschhausen case”

-Dr. Götz Schneider-Rothaar, SKW Schwarz Lawyers
+Götz Schneider-Rothhaar, SKW Schwarz Lawyers

 Impulse - “My face belongs to me.
 So does my voice.
-A plea for the regulation of AI deep fakes” (working title)
+A plea for the regulation of AI deep fakes”

 1:00 p.m.